 I know David Sedaris mostly by reputation.
-I’d heard some of his segments on This American Life, and I loved his essay about his failed attempts at panic-buying at the onset of the pandemic, but I hadn’t read anything book-length until I picked up Me Talk Pretty One Day.
+I’ve heard some of his segments on This American Life, and I loved his essay about his failed attempts at panic-buying at the onset of the pandemic, but I hadn’t read anything book-length until I picked up Me Talk Pretty One Day.
 This memoir, told in essays, was first published in 2000, making this year its twentieth anniversary, and yet it’s still as pertinent and resonant as ever.
 Sedaris’s wry humour and keen observations, of everything from family life to travel to cooking to education, are timeless.

 My edition comes with a new introduction from the author, describing the various types of “fan” mail he has received since its initial release.
 Right from the outset, Sedaris sets his tone: uniquely sarcastic and affectionate in equal measure, poking fun without ever being cruel.
 I’m still scratching my head, trying to work out how he did it.
 How did he manage to land punches – in all directions, up and down and sideways – that feel like kisses?
 It’s truly masterful, a kind of comic genius you don’t see everyday.